MicrosoftDocs/azure-stack-docs/azure-local/update/update-via-powershell-23h2.md

 </details>

-This will start the process to install the update.
+This starts the process to install the update.

 > [!TIP]
 > Save the `$InstanceId` as you could use it later to [Troubleshoot solution updates for Azure Local](./update-troubleshooting-23h2.md).